-Creating a custom icon set
+Create a custom icon set

 You can populate all the theme buttons right in the Vivaldi UI.
 To place your own icons, go to Settings > Themes > Editor > Icons to see a list of all available toolbar buttons sorted by category, and the interface to place your own icons.
-Custom icons will be included in exported theme.
+Custom icons will be included in an exported theme.

 Image size